 Have you suffered the loss of a loved one who was in a nursing home, and that family member died from a COVID-19 infection?
 If you believe there was not enough done to slow the spread of COVID-19 in your family member’s skilled nursing facility (SNF), whether it was due to improper staffing, not having enough personal protective equipment (PPE), or that the care provided in their assisted living facility was not sufficient and could have prevented additional COVID-19 cases then you may want to seek legal advice on how to proceed.

-Nursing home deaths, and the number of cases we’re seeing from facility residents, those in a long-term care home, and other assisted living facilities is just far too high, and these new cases of COVID-19 could have been greatly reduced.
+Nursing home deaths, and the number of cases we’re seeing from facility residents, those in a long-term care home, and other assisted living facilities are just far too high, and these new cases of COVID-19 could have been greatly reduced.
 COVID-19 cases have an alarmingly high death rate for the elderly and high-risk, much more so than the general population.
-Hospitalizations and number of deaths have continued to climb since the coronavirus pandemic started in early 2020.
+Hospitalizations and the number of deaths have continued to climb since the coronavirus pandemic started in early 2020.

 This is particularly concerning for those who reside in nursing homes or other long-term care facilities in and around Kansas City.
 We have seen just how devastating coronavirus can be in a nursing home setting.

 The federal government has stressed that nursing homes be extra vigilant with their infection control protocols, particularly those in areas where confirmed cases are nearby.
 Federal regulations already require nursing homes to have an infection prevention specialist on their staff, but the response of facilities across the country has varied.
-Some places have significantly restricted visitor access to nursing homes, particularly if they have symptoms related to COVID-19 resident deaths and COVID-19 related deaths.
+Some places have significantly restricted visitor access to nursing homes, particularly if they have symptoms related to COVID-19 resident deaths and COVID-19-related deaths.

 If you or somebody you love is in a nursing home and you have questions about COVID-19, please refer to official statements released by federal and state authorities.
-If you think that this outbreak has led to a deterioration of care for your loved one in a nursing home, or contributed to COVID-19 deaths, you may need to seek legal assistance.
+If you think that this outbreak has led to a deterioration of care for your loved one in a nursing home or contributed to COVID-19 deaths, you may need to seek legal assistance.

-At Townsend Law LLC, we are dedicated to helping those who have been abused or neglected in nursing homes and long-term care facilities.
+At Townsend Law, LLC, we are dedicated to helping those who have been abused or neglected in nursing homes and long-term care facilities.
 Our Kansas City nursing home abuse attorneys will look into your case to determine whether you or your family members are entitled to any compensation.
 You can contact us for a free consultation by clicking here or calling us at 816-408-6476.